-Planning to relocate or just moved to Singapore?
+Planning to relocate or just moved to Singapore from the UK?
 You’ve made a great choice, as Singapore has year-round beautiful weather, fantastic business opportunities and a welcoming attitude to foreigners.
 And it’s a great place for families, as its education system is known to be outstanding.
 All of these reasons and more are why Singapore is a popular spot for expats.

 If you plan to join the growing expat community in Singapore, or simply want to work or study there, one of the first things you’ll need is a bank account.

-In this guide, we’ll cover everything you need to know about opening a bank account in Singapore.
-Let’s start by getting the paperwork out of the way.
+In this guide, we’ll cover everything you need to know about opening a bank account in Singapore, including what paperwork you need and which banks to look at first.

 It’s also not unheard of for a Singaporean bank to ask for a recommendation from your home bank, or an introduction from one of the bank’s current customers.

-As the documents required can vary from bank to bank, it’s always best to contact your chosen bank in advance to get the full list.
-This gives you time to get everything together and avoid delays because you’ve missed out a vital piece of paperwork.
+As the documents required can vary from bank to bank, it’s always best to contact your chosen bank in advance to get the full list of paperwork needed.
+This gives you time to get everything together and avoid delays because you’ve missed out a vital piece.

 Singapore is home to a large expat community, so its banks and financial services are used to dealing with foreigners.
 This means that it should be relatively straightforward to open a bank account in Singapore as a non-resident.

-The easiest way is using your employment or study pass.
-As long as you have one of these and a valid form of ID, you should find it easy to apply for a bank account in Singapore.
+The easiest way is using your employment or study pass and signing up with the Singaporean digital ID – Signpass.⁴ As long as you have one of these and a valid form of ID, you should find it easy to apply for a bank account in Singapore.
 Simply get your documents together and follow the bank’s sign-up procedures.

 But what if you’re not working or studying?
 Unfortunately, if you’re a visitor without a relevant pass, you could find it difficult to get accepted by a Singaporean bank.